The best hotels in Tokyo

 5 days adds: Ueno Museum day, Yanaka neighborhood walk, Nikko or Kamakura day trip, a proper omakase dinner, and time to discover your own Shinjuku side street.
 7 days is when Tokyo becomes a city you understand rather than one you're being amazed by.
 The city rewards slow exploration.

-Tokyo's best neighborhoods
+Tokyo's best hotel regions

 Tokyo is 13 million people across 23 wards.
 Pick a base and the subway handles the rest.
 Shinjuku is the transit hub: enormous, slightly chaotic, excellent food.
 Shibuya is younger, hipper, Harajuku nearby.
 Ginza is upscale shopping and luxury hotels.
 Ueno has the museums, temples, and cheap accommodation.
 Akihabara is electronics and anime culture.
 Asakusa preserves old Tokyo.